Battle of New Orleans 1814 |

 After the battle, Jackson sent his friend and trusted scout, John Gordon, Captain of the Spies, to secretly go to the Spanish fort at Pensacola to find out if the British were using it as a base to arm the rebellious red stick Creeks.

+Gordon traveled through hundreds of miles of hostile Creek territory to find the British flag flying at Pensacola and British officers arming and training Creeks.
 Jackson took Pensacola, a controversial move which led ultimately to further battle against the British in New Orleans. (further increasing his fame prior by winning a battle with Spanish troops)

-Capturing Pensacola, Florida against a country
+Capturing Pensacola, Florida against a country we weren't at war with. |

 FROM THE NATIVE AMERICAN POV: